Why Cruising To Alaska From Vancouver Feels Completely Different

 Vancouver boasts a variety of cruise lines and itineraries, providing guests with more options.
 Travelers who want to cruise with Disney Cruise Line can only do so from Vancouver, on the Disney Wonder.

-Like Disney, premium lines like Viking, Seabourn, Hurtigruten, Ponant, and Crystal only offer cruises to Alaska from Vancouver, Canada.
+Like Disney, premium lines like Viking, Seabourn, Silversea, Azamara, and Regent only offer cruises to Alaska from Vancouver, Canada.

 Those who want to sail on the major lines, such as Princess, Holland America, Norwegian, Celebrity, and Royal Caribbean, can do so, too.